tleng26/Text-Summarizer/README.md

 ## Future Features
 1. Implementing real-time summarization capabilities where the model can generate summaries on-the-fly for streaming data or live user inputs could be a valuable addition.
 This would involve optimizing the model for low-latency inference and possibly deploying it in a scalable cloud environment to handle real-time requests.
-2. Developing a user-friendly interface or an API for the summarization model would make it more accessible for end-users and developers.
+2. Developing a user-friendly interface or an API for the summarization model would make it more accessible for students and developers.
 This could include a web-based dashboard where users can input text and receive summaries or an API that developers can integrate into their applications to leverage the summarization capabilities.

 ## Usage
 To use the Text Summarizer ML Program: